 Vietnam has a wonderful and gracious culture.
 But as with many cultures around the world, are some cultural points that you should understand about Vietnam and the Vietnamese culture and people.

-I have lived and worked in Hanoi, Vietnam for many years.
-All these 14 points I have experienced or learned while living and working here.
+I have lived and worked in Hanoi, Vietnam, for many years; all these 14 points I have experienced or learned while living and working here.

-No One Wants To Lose Face
+No One Wants To Lose Face In Vietnam

-Losing face does not have to even people by an action, it can be by using words to cause someone to lose their respect, social standing, or reputation in part of others, especially their peers.
-This is all very important to the Vietnamese and if you have an issue with someone, best to talk to them face-to-face and by themselves.
+Losing face does not have to even people by an action; it can be by using words to cause someone to lose their respect, social standing, or reputation in part of others, especially their peers.
+This is all very important to the Vietnamese, and if you have an issue with someone, best to talk to them face-to-face and by themselves.

 Traffic Rules Are Suggestions In Vietnam – Don’t Get Upset

 There is also a lot of honking here.
-But if you drive on the roads in Vietnam you learn to appreciate the honking.
-People are not honking at you because they are mad or upset but more to warn you that they are coming towards you or behind you.
+But if you drive on the roads in Vietnam, you learn to appreciate the honking.
+People are not honking at you because they are mad or upset but more to warn you that they are coming toward you or behind you.
 When you hear honking on the road, be thankful the person is warning you and looking out for your safety.

-They May Pinch or Touch You
+Strangers May Pinch Or Touch You In Vietnam

 I am not sure why this happens, but it can.
-It is just best to try to ignore this and not get too upset.
+It is just best to ignore this and not get too upset.
 I have found this to happen more in areas where they may not see a lot of foreigners.

 Vietnamese Can Be Blunt, Don’t Get Offended